seeingthroughthenet/nibbana-the-mind-stilled/manuscript/html/nibbana.md

 *Saṁsāra* is a whirlpool as far as the ordinary beings caught up in it are concerned.
 Now what about the *arahants*?
 How is the idea of this whirlpool presented in the case of the *arahants*?
 It is simply said that for them there is no whirling round for there to be a designation: *vaṭṭaṁ tesaṁ natthi paññāpanāya*.[^fn80] So in their case, there is no whirling round to justify a designation.

 This, then, is something deeper than the whirlpool itself.
 The whirlpool can be pointed out because of its activity.
-But not so easily the emancipated ones and that is why there is so much controversy regarding the nature of the *Tathāgatha*.
+But not so easily the emancipated ones and that is why there is so much controversy regarding the nature of the *Tathāgata*.
 The image of the whirlpool in its relation to the emancipated ones is beautifully presented in the following verse from the *Cūḷavagga* of the *Udāna*:

 *Acchecchi vaṭṭaṁ byagā nirāsaṁ,*